 Forensics

-Students will work as forensic investigators and use techniques of forensic science to analyze evidence left behind at a crime scene.
-They will use deductive reasoning to evaluate fingerprints, chromatography, fibers, smells, liquids, powders, and blood evidence to determine the criminal’s identity.
+Work as a forensic investigator and use forensic science to analyze evidence left behind at a crime scene.
+Students will use deductive reasoning to evaluate footprints, fingerprints, bite marks, hair samples, spilled powders, blood, and handwriting to determine the criminal’s identity/what happened.

 Length: 60 min